Mark Gerson

 Mark Gerson is an American investor, businessman, and philanthropist.
-He co-founded the Gerson Lehrman Group (GLG) and Thuzio.
-Gerson is also involved in philanthropic organizations African Mission Healthcare Foundation and United Hatzalah.
+He co-founded numerous businesses including the Gerson Lehrman Group (GLG), Thuzio and 3i Members.
+Gerson is also involved in several philanthropic organizations having co-founded African Mission Healthcare Foundation and United Hatzalah.

 Gerson grew up in the Short Hills neighborhood of Millburn, New Jersey and attended Millburn High School.
-He received a BA from Williams College and a JD from Yale Law School.
+Gerson received a BA from Williams College and a JD from Yale Law School.

 Business

 Gerson and fellow Yale Law School graduate Thomas Lehrman founded the Gerson Lehrman Group in 1998.
-Gerson Lehrman group, otherwise known as GLG, is a peer to peer business learning company.
+Gerson Lehrman Group, otherwise known as GLG, is a peer to peer business learning company.
 GLG is a knowledge brokerage and primary research firm with a stated membership-based platform of more than 600,000 independent consultants.

 Gerson also co-founded Thuzio, a professional booking marketplace, with former NFL player Tiki Barber, and Create, a venture studio.